 Turn to face the wide edge of your mat.
 Step your feet apart, wide enough so that you could fit your torso between your legs.
 Activate the outside edges of your feet as you lift up through your arches.
 On an exhale, fold forward from your hips, sending your weight to the balls of your feet, as you gently release any tension in the back of your legs.
 Bring your right hand underneath your face or to a block, as you center your hips and lift your left arm up, twisting to the left.
 Relax the neck and the head.
 Repeat on the other side.

-End your practice with at least a five-minute shavasana, giving your body the ability to absorb the practice and make way for a lighter spring in your step.
-To review the poses in order, click the gallery below for larger images.
+End your practice with at least a five-minute shavasana; giving your body the ability to absorb the practice and make way for a lighter spring in your step.
+To review the yoga poses in order, click the gallery below for larger images.

 Looking for more tips on how to stay healthy through exercise?
 Let Yoga at Work: The Series be your guide!